Kotlin/kandy/docs/topics/FAQ.md

 Kotlin Slack channel.

-## Does kandy support Compose Multiplatform?
+## Does Kandy support Compose Multiplatform?
  * We’re looking into it, but currently Kandy’s only target is JVM.
 If you need Compose Multiplatform support, please follow the [corresponding issue](https://github.com/Kotlin/kandy/issues/27) for updates and cast your vote there as well.